 Birdsacre

 Birdsacre (The Stanwood Wildlife Sanctuary) is a memorable and unique “natural” museum featuring a nature walk through a picturesque sanctuary filled with a variety of Maine wildflowers, wooded glens, small ponds full of aquatic life, and a bird nesting area.
 It includes 200 acres of protected wilderness filled with interconnecting nature trails for the whole family to enjoy.
 The addition of picnic areas, strategically placed benches, charcoal grills and a fireplace make this a special place for discovery and relaxation in a natural setting.
-There was a recent fire that impacted the main building but did not harm any of the many birds and wilderness sections.
-Contact information will be shown below.
+On March 2, 2014, the Stanford Homestead Museum at Birdsacre was set on fire by an arsonist.
+Community support and donations allowed it to reopen in 2017.

 Resources